decipher2k/MINERVA-Fantasy-Console/README.md

 cd fantasy-pi<br>
 .\build.bat<br>
 <br>
+copy the kernel file fantasy-pi\kernel8.img to the boot partition of your Raspberry Pi 5 sdcard.<br><br>
 ## Tool Links

 Use official package managers where possible.
 These links are stable entry points rather than version-pinned download files.